agaraysa/TSWD-agaraysa-portfolio/critique-by-design.md

 ## Step three: Sketch a solution
 ### My Process
 _As I though about how to best represent this visualization, I immediately though of a stacked bar chart!
-I found the On-field earnings and Off-field Earnings really interesting to show the proportion of how this plays out onto each players total earnings, so from there I began to sketch and think about how I wanted to build it.
-I knew I wanted to be monochromatic but depct the different proportion as different shades (dark vs light) I went with green!_
+I found the On-field earnings and Off-field Earnings really interesting to show the proportion of how this plays out for each players total earnings.
+From there I began to sketch and think about how I wanted to build it.
+I knew I wanted to be monochromatic but depict the different proportion as different shades of the color (dark vs light) I went with green!_

 ![IMG_0226 Large](https://github.com/user-attachments/assets/586f2c1f-5004-459e-9083-340329181655)

-_I then explored whether verticle vs horizontal would do the best job and was playing around with the title and how I wanted my key to look, how the player names should be placed.
-Here is a closer look at my initial sketches and though process:_
+_I then explored whether verticle vs horizontal would do the best job and was playing around with the title and how I wanted my legend to look and where/how the player names should be placed.
+Here is a closer look at my initial sketches and thought process:_
 ![IMG_0228 Medium](https://github.com/user-attachments/assets/bb145025-b38c-4e84-b1f8-acd47f277065)

-_I had decided to try with Tableau first but had trouble figuring out how to create/integrate the data so that it the bar graph could appear stacked, but failed.
+_I had decided to try with Tableau first but had trouble figuring out how to create/integrate the data so that the bar graph could appear stacked, but failed.
 This was my first attempt and just decided to give-up, but this was the furthest I got:_
 <img width="842" height="585" alt="Screenshot 2026-03-30 at 12 24 54 PM" src="https://github.com/user-attachments/assets/1622892f-931d-48c4-b199-6059f6ea7c5d" />